 It may sometimes be necessary to contact a third party such as Social Care Services, your landlord, parents, relatives, bank, or another authority or organisation to help us when we investigate your homelessness application.
 We will always ask for your permission before we contact anyone.

 If you have nowhere to go, we can put you into temporary accommodation while we look at your application and make our decision, this may be in a Bed and Breakfast or hostel.
-While you are in temporary accommodation, you should continue to explore all housing options including Stafford and Rural Homes, other housing associations and private renting through our Deposit Guarantee Scheme.
+While you are in temporary accommodation, you should continue to explore all housing options including Homes Plus, other housing associations and private renting through our Deposit Guarantee Scheme.

 Please note that it can take up to an hour to complete your application, so please make sure that you allow enough time when you come in.